prabhuiitdhn/Argoverse2.0-Data/README.md

 # Argoverse2.0-Data
-This is for argoverse data understanding.
+This is for argoverse2.0 data understanding.
 Motion forecasting data is being explored.

 Argoverse 2.0 data understanding for Motion forecasting (250K scenarios for Training and validation, each scenarios contains 11secs long).